 Based on their innovation goals, we co-authored with GAM to develop the first three challenges that they posted as part of Idea Drop’s initial launch, and worked on a further seven challenges in the weeks that followed.
 We ensured that these challenges were fully aligned with GAM’s business values and objectives, and that they met the best practices for devising a successful innovation challenge.

-By participating in the videos that launched each challenge, GAM’s CEO highlighted the importance of participating in the company’s innovation efforts and undoubtedly helped to encourage employees to interact and engage; innovation challenges that include videos typically enjoy 58% higher engagement than those that don’t, and this number is even higher if the CEO participates.
+By appearing in the videos that launched each challenge, GAM’s CEO highlighted the importance of participating in the company’s innovation efforts and undoubtedly helped to encourage employees to interact and engage; innovation challenges that include videos typically enjoy 58% higher engagement than those that don’t, and this number is even higher if the CEO takes part.

 6. Strong internal communications pre and post launch

-Partnering with Idea Drop gives our clients access to our vast pool of knowledge, and the most advanced methodologies, tools and resources necessary to execute their internal comms campaigns efficiently and effectively.
+When clients partner with Idea Drop, they gain access to our vast pool of knowledge, and the most advanced methodologies, tools and resources necessary to execute their internal comms campaigns efficiently and effectively.

 Our team of experts created an internal comms guide for GAM based on the best practices and successes we’ve seen over the years working with hundreds of organisations, large and small, across different industries.
 The comms strategy outlines how to drive and sustain effective engagement at all stages of the Idea Drop lifecycle.